GENERAL SCOTT BOUDIN PAGEANT INFO

 16) Can I register for the pageant on pageant day?

-17) What do I type in the "Contestant #" section on my Contestant Bio?
+18) What do I type in the "Contestant #" section on my Contestant Bio?

 Please leave the "Contestant #" section of the Bio blank.
 Our Scott Boudin Pageant Staff will insert your Contestant # based on the order in which you register.

-18) Does the SBF release the current number of contestants in each division before the pageant?
+19) Does the SBF release the current number of contestants in each division before the pageant?

 The Pageant Director may or may not release the number of contestants in each division before the pageant, but is not required to do so.
-Please "Like" the Scott Boudin Festival Association, Inc. Facebook page for updates and to see if these numbers are posted.
+Please "Follow" the Scott Boudin Festival Association, Inc. Facebook page for updates and to see if these numbers are posted.

 PAGEANT PAYMENT DETAILS